 If the systematic review authors decide that combining results to generate a single estimate of effect is inappropriate, a systematic review will likely end with a table or tables describing results of individual primary studies.
 Often, however, systematic reviews include a meta-analysis with a best estimate of effect (often called a summary or pooled estimate) from the weighted averages of the results of the individual studies.
 The weighting process depends on sample size or number of events (see Chapter 12.3, What Determines the Width of the Confidence Interval?) or, more specifically, study precision.
 Studies that are more precise have narrower confidence intervals (CIs) and larger weight in meta-analysis.

 In a meta-analysis of a therapeutic question looking at dichotomous outcomes (yes/no) for estimates of the magnitude of the benefits or risks, you should look for the relative risk (RR) and relative risk reduction (RRR) or the odds ratio (OR) and relative odds reduction (see Chapter 9, Does Treatment Lower Risk?
 Understanding the Results).
 When the outcome is analyzed using time-to-event methods (eg, survival analysis), the results could be presented as a hazard ratio.
 In a meta-analysis addressing diagnosis, you should look for summary estimates of likelihood ratios or diagnostic ORs (see Chapter 18, Diagnostic Tests).

 In the setting of continuous variables rather than dichotomous outcomes, meta-analysts typically use 1 of 2 options to aggregate data across studies.
-If the outcome is measured the ...
+If the outcome is ...